WebbOfCode/TrafficWIz/docs/README.md

 Suggested next improvements (practical)
-Make seeder idempotent (skip if rows exist) or truncate before insert so repeated start.bat runs don’t flood the table.

 Add a small /api/db-counts endpoint (or extend /api/health) to report counts for traffic_incidents and incident to help debugging.

-Consolidate the schema name(s): pick one canonical table name (traffic_incidents or incident) across schema, seeders, and backend to avoid mismatch confusion.
+Consolidate the schema name(s): pick one canonical table name (traffic_incidents or incident) across schema and backend to avoid mismatch confusion.

 Move ML helper code into a shared module so predict_local.py and Flask /predict call the same code (remove duplication).